 Gentoo Linux takes security vulnerability reports very seriously.
 Please file new vulnerability reports on Gentoo Bugzilla and assign them to the Gentoo Security product and Vulnerabilities component.
 The Gentoo Linux Security Team will ensure all security-related bug reports are responded to in a timely fashion.

-If you find errors or omissions in published GLSAs, you should also file a bug in Gentoo Bugzilla in the Gentoo Security product, but with GLSA Errors component.
+If errors or omissions are found in published GLSAs, please file a bug in Gentoo Bugzilla in the Gentoo Security product, with the GLSA Errors component.

-You have two options to submit non-public vulnerabilities to the Gentoo Linux Security Team.
+You have two options to submit non-public vulnerabilities to the security team.
 You may submit a bug in Gentoo Bugzilla using the New-Expert action, or the Enter a new bug report (advanced) link, and check the Gentoo Security checkbox in the Only users in all of the selected groups can view this bug section.
 You may also contact directly using encrypted mail one of the following security contacts:

 - GLSA RSS feed — GLSA RSS live feed.

-- Vulnerability Treatment Policy — The official policy the Security Team follows
+- Vulnerability Treatment Policy — The official policy of the security team.